Infatzmut/actions-1/README.md

 # Exploring Actions
-We weill learn about github actions
+We will learn about github actions